6 NIGHTS/7 DAYS

 (Summers-25° Max/ 10° Min) (Winters-18° Max/ -5° Min)

-Electricity is available at our campsite in Chopta.
+Sankri is the last point that has electricity.
 Note: Most of the electricity is extremely intermittent and can be absent for most part of the day during winter/late summer (when monsoon starts to set in)

-Rudraprayag/Srinagar Market, on the way to Chopta has last ATM.
-Note: Most of time ATM in hilly regions are not functioning.
-So withdraw cash before you start your journey to Chopta
+Purola, on the way to sankri has last Day Note: Most of time ATM in hilly regions are not functioning.

 Basics Gears